gmauricio/alexandria/README.md

-# Alexandria
+# The Library of Babel

-Alexandria is an application to search ebooks across several [Calibre content servers](https://manual.calibre-ebook.com/generated/en/calibre-server.html)
+The Library of Babel is an application to search ebooks across several [Calibre content servers](https://manual.calibre-ebook.com/generated/en/calibre-server.html)

 Built with Electron in Elm.